skytap/course-manager-examples/script-templates/README.md

 * Updating custom data overwrites all existing integration data for the lab.
 If you wish to only update a subset of the integration data fields, retrieve the old integration data, merge your changes in, and then update with the result.

 #### Changing Runstate
-You can set the runstate to "running", "suspended", "halted" or "stopped" as follows:
+You can set the runstate to "running", "suspended", "halted" or "stopped" (see definitions [here](https://help.skytap.com/API_Documentation.html#Run/Stop) as follows:

 Request:
 ```